sal55/langs/pcl8.md

 The primary data structure is the ST. Each initialised variable in the ST is a sequence of one or more DATA non-executable instructions.

-Each local function in the ST has a sequence of executable IL instructions, the ones that are are listed below
+Each local function in the ST has a sequence of executable IL instructions, the ones that are listed below

 There is also an auxiliary data stucture, a list of import libraries, which may be needed for the backend to complete its job.